 Course Descriptions and Syllabi

-ART 100 Introduction to Creativity (3) [H]
+ART 100 Introduction to Creativity (3) [H], [O]

-This course introduces students to a variety of art media including drawing, painting, collage, and sculpture through studio exercise and/or lectures.
-It focuses on the mental processes involved in the generation of ideas or concepts necessary to develop a student's ability to imagine and construct, that is, to create.
+This course introduces students to a variety of art media including drawing, painting, collage, and sculpture through studio exercises and/or lectures.
+It focuses on the mental processes involved in the generation of ideas or concepts necessary to develop a student’s ability to imagine and construct, that is, to create.

-ART 104 Art Appreciation (3) [H]
+ART 104 Art Appreciation (3) [H], [O]

 This is an introductory-level class that emphasizes understanding and aesthetic pleasure in the visual arts through the study of styles, materials, terminology, and techniques of the art world, as well as major artists and art movements.

-ART 120 2-D Design (3) [H]
+ART 120 2-D Design (3) [H], [O]

 This is an introductory studio course investigating the basic elements and principles of the visual arts in two-dimensional media and form.

-ART 121 Drawing I (3) [H]
+ART 121 Drawing I (3) [H], [O]

 A studio course that introduces drawing materials and methods.
 Students gain an understanding of the techniques of drawing, including perceptions, shading, line weight, and representation drawing.

-ART 122 3-D Design I (3) [H]
+ART 122 3-D Design I (3) [H], [O]

-This course is a studio course investigating the basic elements and principles of the visual arts in three-dimensional media and form.
+This course is a studio course investigating the basic elements and principles of the visual arts in three dimensional media and form.

 ART 221 Drawing II (3) [H]

 Drawing II is the second of two fundamental drawing courses.
-It continues the processes and concepts introduced in Drawing I, and introduces interpretive approaches to drawing with a growing emphasis on creativity and content.
+It continues the processes and concepts introduced in Drawing I and introduces interpretive approaches to drawing with a growing emphasis on creativity and content.
 Prerequisite: ART 121.

-ART 240 Water-Based Painting I (3) [H]
+ART 240 Painting I (3) [H]

 This course provides a foundation in the practices and materials associated with water-based painting.
 Working from direct observation as well as expressive and conceptual approaches, students develop an understanding of formal concerns as well as paint manipulation to produce strong representational and/or non-representational painting.
 Prerequisite: ART 121.

-ART 340 Water-Based Painting II (3) [H]
+ART 340 Painting II (3) [H]

 This course provides a continuing investigation of the materials, processes, and techniques of water-based painting.
 Students will develop an expanded vocabulary of paint language and increased skill in rendering volume, space, light, color, and movement in their work based on observation as well as expressive and conceptual approaches.
 Prerequisite: ART 240.